Traditional IRA Account Definition: Day Trading Terminology

 If you earn an income together with your spouse and file your tax-returns together, then you are eligible to contribute to the retirement arrangement until you turn 70 ½ years.
 What you need to know is that you can deduct your salary and wages when it comes to taxes.
 This will help to reduce your tax.

-According to the 2017 traditional-IRA guidelines, if you are aged 50 years and below, you are required to make a contribution that totals up to $ 5,500 but if you are above 50 years, you can top up with $1,000.
+According to the 2017 traditional-IRA guidelines, if you are aged 50 years and below, you are allowed to make a contribution that totals up to $ 5,500 but if you are above 50 years, you can top up with another $1,000.

 Thanks to the above arrangement, spouses with a lower or no salary are able to take advantage of the savings provided by the retirement arrangement.
 Contributions to the plan can be made within the current tax year and even before the tax year.
 This excludes extensions.